dmcoles/AmiXDoors/Global Last Callers/glc_readme.txt

 CENTRENAME=1 - Turn on the option to display the user names centred.

+VIEWBBS=bbsname - If this is not present then all BBS entries will be shown, if included then only those matching the name specified will be shown.

 TimeZone Information

 This version of global last callers handles timezones and is able to record and display the last callers list